Is Freeze Dried Food Good for Dogs?

 Public health

-Dealing with raw and fresh meat is always a public health risk as it can be contaminated with a variety of pathogens.
+Raw and fresh meat can always contaminate with a variety of pathogens, posing a public health risk.
 Both pets and humans are at risk of getting Salmonella, E. coli, Clostridium, and Listeria from everything from turkey legs and organ meat to hamburger patties and hot dogs.

 Consult a Professional